—- Eyewitness account —-

 To this day, no one knows where the car is …

-and over the course of less than 24 hours, not just key to the car, but key to the country got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.
+and over the course of those 24 hours, not just key to the car, but key to the country that got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.

-Knots in our stomachs and knapsacks over our shoulders, we filed out, leaving behind decades-long of “beaucoup dien cai dau” (often heard during my upbringing later aptly delivered by our Kieu Chinh in Hamburger Hill).
+Knapsacks over our shoulders, “beaucoup dien cai dau” behind (the expression later a line by our Kieu Chinh in Hamburger Hill).
 Between Operation Homecoming and Vietnamization of the war, we should have been warned.
+Yet day-to-day we were caught up in a hyper dollarized inflation before hyper urgency prompted us to switch from saving face to saving lives.

 The day before, when RVN Congress convened to confirm Big Minh, only 136 out of 219 were present.
-Even our Chief of Staff Cao Van Vien had fled right after Thieu.
-As we speak, our Chief of Armed Forces was on the stairway leading to that infamous helicopter lift.
+Even our Chief of Staff Cao Van Vien had fled right behind Thieu behind his furniture flight.
+As we speak, our Chief of Armed Forces himself was on the stairway leading to that infamous helicopter lift at 22 Gia Long St.

 No more time.
-The whole city was a wet sponge that soaked up sweat and sulfur, blood and tears.
-Catholic paratroopers shot each other to work around doctrinally forbidden sin (of suicide).
-No one had the last say, or if there were, it’s the sound of self-inflicted shots.
+The whole city was a wet sponge soaked up sweat and sulfur, blood and tears.
+Catholic paratroopers shot each other to bypass doctrinal forbidden sin (of suicide).
+No one had the last say. self-inflicted shot by Nguyen Khoa Nam in front of now-no-longer statue of soldiers and allies.

-Apprehension and anticipation, anxiety and anger all imploded (what had God wrought!).
+Apprehension and anxiety reached its climax.
 Like my friend who jumped – we hopped (Thoa, this is for you in San Diego.
 Who could see the future.)

-Then, as the next convoy arrived, more climbed over and joined in, among whom, my math teachers.
-It struck me as odd since they had on slick tailored white shirts, for an A/C air trip (all day we saw only soak-wet shirts) The genius twins looked so out of place, against the backdrop of that blood-stained barge.
-Since I had never seen them outside of school setting, their squatting among us commoners – mandarin among the mass – signified a real reversal of social order.
-A reality reset.
+The barge would soon be packed tight with load after load of convoy haul.
+In one of those loads, I caught sight of my math teachers.
+It struck me odd since they had on slick tailored white shirts, perhaps prepping for an A/C airlift and not sealift (all day we saw only soak-wet shirts) The genius pair looked quite out of place, against the backdrop of blood-stained barge.
+Since we had never seen each other outside of classroom, squatting like mandarin among the mass – I thought to myself, this one was for real.
+An irreversible reversal of social order.

-Our teachers – also northerner – were perhaps pondering:
+Our teachers – northerner – were perhaps pondering:

 Will this river-barge be sea-worthy?

-How long would it take to get to destination X from Pier 5, wherever X was?
+How long would it take to get to destination X from Pier 5 dock, wherever X was?

-And most of all, how much and with what currency exchange/interest rates are we going to live on?
+And most of all, how much and with what currency exchange/interest rates are we going to live on when/if all get there in one piece?

 Luckily for them, math was math, wherever one goes.